 Dhanyamla– A fermented medicinal water made with multiple grains and herbs.

-Dhanyamla dhara is a body alkalizer (counteracts and neutralizes acidity of the system).
+Dhanyamla Dhara is a body alkalizer (counteracts and neutralizes the acidity of the system).

 The body starts sweating which is a sign of increased Cellular metabolism which leads to flushing of toxins from the body.